Piyush-sahoo/resume-crewai/README.md

-# Adversarial Multi-Agent Framework for AI-Driven Resume Optimization
+# Adversarial Multi-Agent Framework for AI-Driven Resume Optimization Using Crewai

 This project presents a sophisticated AI system composed of multiple intelligent agents designed to generate highly tailored and optimized resumes.
 By leveraging a multi-agent architecture, advanced prompt engineering techniques, and an adversarial feedback loop, this framework helps users create resumes that are not only ATS-compliant but also perfectly aligned with specific job descriptions and company cultures.